AvaAvarai/DCVis/README.md

 # DCVis: Dynamic Coordinate Visualization System

 DCVis is a Visual Knowledge Discovery (VKD) tool developed as part of an Artificial Intelligence and Machine Learning (AI/ML) research project at Central Washington University's Visual Knowledge Discovery Lab.
-The project spans from 2022 to 2024 and is still ongoing.With contributors Alice Williams, James Battistoni IV, Charles Recaido, and Dr. Boris Kovalerchuk.
+The project spans from 2022 to 2024 and is still ongoing.
+Contributors are Alice Williams, James Battistoni IV, Charles Recaido, and Dr. Boris Kovalerchuk.

 This software enables users to interactively construct visual ML models and explore multidimensional/multivariate data through General Line Coordinate visualizations.
 Features include interactive classification tools and synthetic data generation, shown to enhance supervised learning classifier models.